Sam-Max/rcmltb/README.md

-# An Rclone Telegram bot to transfer to and from many clouds
+# An Rclone Mirror-Leech Telegram Bot to transfer to and from many clouds.
+Based on [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot) with rclone support added and other changes from base code.

 ## Features: